Supplier Visit & Capability Validation in China

 • Go / Conditional / No-Go criteria

 The visit starts with structure.
-Not exploration.

-2. Structure the Visit Around Engineering Validation
+2. Structure The Visit Around Engineering Validation

 During the visit, we verify: